mmasuda/CourseProject/README.md

 -argument
 no arguments
 -return
-A tidy data as dataframe which provides the average of each variable for each activity and each subject.
+A tidy data as a dataframe which provides the average of each variable for each activity and each subject.
 These variables are extructed only the measurements on the mean and standard deviation for each measurement